Igadsme/HIVEU/README.md

 # HiveU StudyMatch - Full Stack Application

-A complete full-stack study group matching application with a beautiful Figma-designed frontend integrated with a FastAPI backend.
+A complete full-stack  KSU study group matching application with a frontend integrated with a FastAPI backend.

 ## Features